 Widest diameter with clip: 17 mm

-So I’m conflicted.
-Overall, the Lamy 2000 Rollerball is a bit expensive for something so understated.
+I’m conflicted.
+Overall, the Lamy 2000 Rollerball is a bit on the expensive side for something so understated.
 And I can’t say I’m thrilled about the scratchy posts on the side of the barrel.
-Even so, I am impressed with its look and feel and I’ll probably upgrade to the fountain pen version sometime soon.
+Even still, I’m impressed with its look and feel and I’ll probably upgrade to the fountain pen version sometime soon.